Hivebound/pair-programming-test/README.md

 Tips:
 - Treat this as a bidirectional session
-- Write the code as if you are writing for production
+- Write the code as if you are writing for production (write tests!)
 - Ask any questions that you might have
 - Talk through your thought processes